MohamadMerei1/TruBalance/README.md

 </p>

-  - Setup the Arduino libraries
+  - Arduino Setup:

-      -
+      - Download and install the Arduino IDE
       -
       -
       -